WRidder/react-spa/README.md

   * Can create questions, discussions and comments.
   * Can delete own comments
 * Moderator
-  * Can delete comments, discssions and comments from other users
+  * Can edit/delete questions, discussions and comments from other users
 * Administrator
+  * Can access adminstrative area
+  * Can list/disable/remove users

 #### Layout
 **Home page**